JioTV-Go/jiotv_go/README.md

 - Want to specify a custom port or host?
 No problem!
 Simply pass `host:port` or `:port` as an argument to the binary like this: `./jiotv_go "host:port"`.
 If you are using android script, you can pass the port as an argument to the script like this: `./jiotv_go.sh run "host:port"`.

+- By default, TS (video) files are proxied through the server.
+If you want to disable this feature, set the environment variable `JIOTV_DISABLE_PROXY=true` before running the binary.
+This will make the server return the direct Jio Server link to the TS file when playing a channel.

 - If you prefer a specific path or folder for your `credentials.json`, set the environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.

+### **Proxy 🌐**

+If you want to use a proxy, set the environment variable `JIOTV_PROXY` before running the binary.

+Example:

+- Socks5 Proxy `export JIOTV_PROXY="socks5://user:pass@host:port"`
+- All other Proxy `export JIOTV_PROXY="user:pass@host:port"`

 ### **Remote Deployment Made Easy**